 - Third-party risk

-There is also a list of practices related to the underlying technology.
+There is also a list of practices that can be employed to protect yourself from phishing related to the underlying technology.
 Of course, executive and management support is as critical to any cybersecurity initiative, just as it is for any other initiative.
 These systems are only as useful as the people sitting in the chairs, so training is a key consideration, as is penetration testing – having white-hat hackers try to infiltrate the system before the black-hats find the way in.

 We are Here to Help

-What we hope we’ve provided you today are some concrete steps you can take to mitigate your chances of having your money or your identity stolen online.
+What we hope we’ve provided you today are some concrete steps you can take to protect yourself from phishing and mitigate your chances of having your money or your identity stolen online.

 Gross domestic product grew at a 6.6% annual rate in the second quarter, slightly faster than originally calculated, according to the second estimate released by the Bureau of Economic Analysis.
 The update reflects upward revisions to nonresidential fixed investment and a more favorable mix of exports and imports.